 Conclusion

 I will not conclude my review yet and will give this printer more time to prove it is reliable and maintenance effective.
-So far the Voron Switchwire has been an excellent machine and I look forward for new developments and updates from Voron.
+So far the Voron Switchwire has been an excellent machine and I look forward to new developments and updates from Voron.

 The total cost of this printer was around 650 USD, but depending on the components you choose the price may vary.
 It is not a cheap printer if you compare it to an Ender, but it could be cheaper than an upgraded Ender for this level of performance.